-The Sargasso Sea, to which mature silver eels travel to spawn and die, has a high concentration of plastic waste that includes the huge North Atlantic Garbage Patch, and (as we now know), plastic absorbs pollutants, making it poisonous to anything that eats it.
+The Sargasso Sea, to which mature silver eels travel to spawn and die, has a high concentration of plastic waste.
+The huge North Atlantic Garbage Patch is there.
+As we know now, plastic absorbs pollutants, making it poisonous to anything that eats it.

 Bonfire of the vanities

 The Tawny Owl is also on the Amber list after declines in population and breeding range.
 The illustration is prescient.
-The owl sits aloof, as if in judgment, high above the spectacle of the bonfire, a suitable image for our hot ferocious destruction of the world about us.
+The owl sits aloof, as if in judgment, high above the spectacle of the bonfire.
+It is a suitable image for our hot ferocious destruction of the world about us.

 It is also notable that Tunnicliffe has shown the Scots Pine, the only conifer (other than Yew and Juniper) native to the UK.